 Search For Complaints

-Go ahead and also look to see if there are any outstanding complaints against a moving company.
-Bear in mind that anyone can file a complaint, so maybe a single issue might not be enough to discredit the company.
+Look to see if there are any outstanding complaints against a moving company, just bear in mind that anyone can file a complaint, so maybe a single issue might not be enough to discredit the company.
 However, having a long list of unresolved complaints would be a problem.
 Also, focus on how recent those complaints might be; problems from a long time ago might not be as much of a concern as those filed more recently.